Rick Davies

-Biography and career
+Life and career

 Early life

-Richard Davies was born in Swindon, Wiltshire in 1944 to Betty and Dick Davies.
-Betty was a hairdresser and ran a salon, and Dick was a merchant navy man, who died in 1973.
-Rick went to Sanford Street School and, according to mother Betty: "Music was the only thing he was any good at at school."
+Richard Davies was born in Swindon, Wiltshire, on 22 July 1944, to Betty and Dick Davies.
+Betty was a hairdresser and ran a salon, and Dick was a merchant seaman, who died in 1973.
+Rick went to Sanford Street School and, according to his mother: "Music was the only thing he was any good at, at school."

-His first musical stirrings were at the age of eight, when his parents gave him a secondhand radiogram which included a few records left by the previous owner.
-Among them were Drummin' Man by drumming legend Gene Krupa, and, in Davies's own words, "it hit like a thunderbolt".
+Davies's first musical stirrings were at the age of eight, when his parents gave him a second-hand radiogram which included a few records left by the previous owner.
+Among them were Drummin' Man by drumming legend Gene Krupa which, in Davies's own words, "hit like a thunderbolt".
 "I must have played it 2,000 times," he said.
 "That was it."
 A friend of the family made Rick a makeshift drum kit out of a biscuit tin, and at the age of 12 he joined the British Railways Staff Association Brass and Silver Jubilee Band as a snare drummer.
 In an interview in 2002 he said: "As a kid, I used to hear the drums marching along the street in England, in my home town, when there was some kind of parade, and it was the most fantastic sound to me.
 Then, eventually, I got some drums and I took lessons.
 I was serious about it...
 I figured if I could do that – I mean a real drummer, read music and play with big bands, rock bands, classical, Latin, and know what I was going to do – I would be in demand and my life was set...
 Eventually, I started fiddling with the keyboards, and that seemed to go over better than my drumming, for some reason.
 So you've gotta go with what people react to."
-He never had lessons for keyboards, but, according to Betty Davies, "taught himself most of what he knows about music".
+He never had lessons for keyboards but, according to his mother, "taught himself most of what he knows about music".